-Rose Park and Rose Park South is designated as a Long Beach Historic District and should be preserved according to a specific historical, cultural and architectural motif.
+Rose Park and Rose Park South are designated as two of Long Beach’s Historic Districts under city ordinance are to be preserved according to a specific historical, cultural and architectural motif.
 More information about the city ordinances and guidelines can be found here.

-A few examples of items covered by city ordinances for Rose Park:
+A few examples of items covered by city ordinance for historic districts: